hyunkyu-Park/MINI_instagram/README.md

 Resolution: In case there are no posts to display on the main page, redirect the user to the explore page to naturally encourage interaction with other users and improve user experience.

-## User experience improvement -- user feedback 2
+## User experience improvement -- user feedback 3

 Situation: The password criteria for creating an account and for modifying the password afterward are different.
 It would be better if the password requirements are visible.

 Resolution:
+1. Modify Password Change Page:
+• Increase the font size for better readability.
+• Add text to indicate the password requirements.
+2. Update Error Handling:
+• Handle different types of errors returned from the API when changing the password.
+• Display corresponding error messages for each type of error.

 ## No image file being called on server